keras-team/keras-cv/README.md

 KeraCV provides access to pre-trained models via the `keras_cv.models` API.
 These pre-trained models are provided on an "as is" basis, without warranties or conditions of any kind.
+The following underlying models are provided by third parties, and subject to separate licenses:
+StableDiffusion

 ## Citing KerasCV